seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 The time is troublesome.

 *To PISANIA*
-We’ll slip you for a season; but our jealousy
+We'll slip you for a season; but our jealousy
 Does yet depend.

 **FIRST LORD**